wusung/TracAdvancedSearchPlugin/README.md

 button_label and timeout are both optional.

-The default Elasticsearch backend queries to solr for indexing synchronously.
+The default Elasticsearch backend queries to server for indexing synchronously.
 If you want to do indexing asynchronously, add like this:

 ```